airswap/airswap-protocols/protocols/swap/MIGRATION.md

 This document is intended for those migrating from Swap V1 to V2 and does not include all of the features of Swap V2.
 [Read more about Swap V2](README.md).

-:bulb: **Note**: A key feature of V2 is that every order must have a `nonce` value that is unique to its makerWallet.
+:bulb: **Note**: A key feature of V2 is that every order must have a `nonce` value that is unique to its signerWallet.

 ## Signing an Order